hilton/hilton.github.com/blog/_posts/2020-01-28-value-proposition.md

 > A statement of the value that your product brings to your customer.
 > The main reason that a customer should buy from you.

-This definition describes the three-way relationship between customers, your product, and the value the product gives those customers.
+This definition describes a relationship between customers, your product, and the value it gives them.
 In _Crossing the Chasm_, Geoffrey More makes this more explicit.

 > The value triad is made up of three components: the product itself, the target customer, and the target application.